Charles Sturt: Return to Australia and disappearance and likely death of Henry Bryan

 Sturt returned to Australia in mid-1835 to begin farming on his own 20 km2 of land, granted to him by the New South Wales government on the lower reaches of Ginninderra Creek, near present-day Canberra.
 (Sturt named the property 'Belconnen', a name now applied to the nearby population centre.)
 In 1838 he, with Giles Strangways, a Mr McLeod, and Captain John Finnis, herded cattle overland from Sydney to Adelaide, on the way proving that the Hume and the Murray were the same river.

 In September 1838, Sturt led an expedition to the mouth of the Murray, which settled all dispute as to the suitability of Adelaide for the colony's capital.
 After returning to NSW to settle his affairs, Sturt settled at what is now Grange, South Australia in early 1839; he was appointed Surveyor General of South Australia and a member of the South Australian Legislative Council.
 When the London-appointed Surveyor-General Edward Frome unexpectedly arrived, Sturt had to step down.

+Sturt served briefly as the Registrar-General, but he soon proposed a major expedition into the interior of Australia as a way of restoring his reputation in the colony and London.